ecrax/streamdeck/README.md

 All todos are on our GitHub pages issue tracker ([here](https://github.com/ecrax/streamdeck/issues))

+## Contributing

+Contributions are very welcome!
+You can find a guide on how you can contribute [here](https://ecrax.github.io/streamdeck/#/contributing).

 ## Community

 The creators and maintainers of this project are Jonathan Kron and Leo Kling.
 Here are their socials:

 - Jonathan Kron: [YouTube]("https://www.youtube.com/jonathankron")
 - Leo Kling: [YouTube]("https://www.youtube.com/ecrax_official")

+## License

+Streamdeck is released as open source software under the GPL v3 license, see the [LICENSE](https://github.com/ecrax/streamdeck/blob/master/LICENSE) file in the project root for the full license text.

+Streamdeck has been developed by Jonathan Kron and Leo Kling.